daniel-hain/transitions_bibliometrics_2019/README.md

 # Bibliometric analysis of sustainability transition studies
 Workflow and preliminary findings findings for our 2019 bibliometric analysis of the field of "sustainability transitions"

+Check out the work-in-progress package [`TidyScientometrix`](https://github.com/daniel-hain/TidyScientometrix) to reconstruct the analysis.

 ## Preliminary Results